DevMekus/quizo/README.md

 python app.py
 ```

-To access the admin interface or use the API, you can send HTTP requests from your frontend or tools like Postman.
+To access the API, you can send HTTP requests from your frontend or tools like Postman.
 For example, to log in as an admin or user:

 ```bash
 POST http://localhost:5000/auth/login